DebarghyaDey/textual_travel_guide/README.md

 ### Brief background :-
-This project was my B.Tech final year major project.

 "There is an increasing need to gain awareness of a specific location to generate opportunities for individuals .
 They may be medical , educational , etc.​